fredbrowne/turboYAML/README.md

 - 0.0.3 (2023-07-26): Bug fix and corrected typo

-- 0.0.4 (2023-08-01): Refactor of code and implemented multi-threading for performance optimization.
+- 0.0.4 (2023-08-08): Refactor of code and implemented async processing for performance optimization.

 ## Feedback